asipe/snarfz/README.md

 3. navigate to the root of the snarfz clone
 4. run scipts\set_paths.ps
 5. run nant Clean Cycle Deploy
-6. Snarfz.Core.dll and Snarfz.core.pdb can be found in the deploy folder
+6. a raw deployment can be found in deploy\raw
+7. an ilmerged deployment (single assembly) can be found in deploy\merged

 ### License